Macclesfield Town Council Privacy Notice

 - Contact details such as telephone numbers, addresses, and email addresses;

-- Financial identifiers such as bank account numbers and payment/transaction identifiers when you pay for attendance at events;
+- Financial identifiers such as bank account numbers and payment/transaction identifiers when you make payments to the council, e.g. allotment rent.

 - Date of birth and gender.

 Macclesfield Town Council follows strict security procedures in the storage and disclosure of personal information in order to prevent unauthorised access.
 Personal data is held on our contacts database either because of work we have undertaken or are currently engaged in, or because we believe that you may be interested in receiving material from us about our business and services.

 2.1 The council will comply with the UK GDPR data protection law